wp-plugins/wp-ticket/readme.txt

 6. Displays WP Ticket Pro dashboard with statistics and charts in admin area

 == Changelog ==
+= 1.1.0 =
+* Added the required configuration to use WPAS Incoming Email extension
+* Fixed Misc bugs.
 = 1.0.0 =
 * Initial release

 == Frequently Asked Questions ==

 == Upgrade Notice ==
+= 1.1.0 =
+* Added the required configuration to use WPAS Incoming Email extension